 How much walking is required?

 Very little.
-All will be conveniently located on the grounds.
+All will be conveniently located on the grounds, within about 200 meters.
 Look at the map for more info.

 Can I rent or bring my own golf cart?

 No, for the safety of pedestrians, golf carts are allowed for staff only.
 Every thing is within easy walking distance.

 No pets are allowed on the grounds.
 There are several pet boarding options in the area if you are so inclined.
 ADA Service animals are an exception.